 She leaned back, and contemplated the question.

 "I don't know," Ruka replied, eyes downcast.
 "Anything, I suppose."

 "Hmmm," he said, and plucked at the strings.
 Ruka closed her eyes and slid down in her seat, leaning the base of her head against its curved backside.
 The notes that gently floated towards her were light and melancholy, an apologetic twang, as Kain's fingers danced over the heart of the guitar.
-Then, suddenly, his soft, low voice drifted through the space between them, like a slowly rumbling whisper, catching her breath in her throat.
+Then, suddenly, his soft, low voice drifted through the space between them, like a slowly rumbling whisper, dancing a soft, quiet melody through the room.

 Ruka swallowed, lifting one hand to massage her suddenly throbbing throat.
 But another hand caught it before it landed — Ruka's eyes snapped open.
 The guitar lay silent as Kain curled his hand around Ruka's, brushing his thumb gently over her knuckles before slowly pressing his lips to the tip of every delicate finger.
 Ruka froze, her breath rattling in her ribcage, her eyes fixed on his red hair.

 "I'm sorry," he murmured gently against her fingertips, "That I upset you last night."